alexeymhv/adop-cartridges-cookbook/_docs/recipes/selenium-tests.md

 The idea is to get the necessary environment variables and pass them as the properties of the Maven goal.

+All Selenium webdriver actions are being bypassed through a [ZAP interception proxy](https://www.owasp.org/index.php/OWASP_Zed_Attack_Proxy_Project).

+ZAP proxy is being launched as a separate docker container.

+Thus, we need to specify several parameters:

+* DPETCLINIC_URL - The app url we are intending to test
+* DZAP_IP - IP address of ZAP container
+* DZAP_PORT - The port ZAP is listening for
+* DZAP_ENABLED - Defines whether ZAP should be enabled or not

 Maven will trigger the Selenium tests.